Area51 Project - Old Man to Renegade:

 I removed the rear slide suspension for a thorough cleaning, painting and replacing of worn parts including these torsion spring mounts that had seen better days!
 New hyfax were installed and the single limiter strap was replaced with a dual strap set up.

-Aside from a few minor cosmetic details such as the installation of shed-headz decals, changing the amber reflectors out for white ones and the installation of my custom LED tail light, this project was done and ready for testing.
+Aside from a few minor cosmetic details such as the installation of shed-headz decals, changing the amber reflectors out for white ones and the installation of my custom LED tail light, this project was done and ready for further testing.

-My first ride impression was outstanding, riding this sled was like finding a new best friend!
-The new handlebars created a much improved riding position, the running board edge grips now keep my feet firmly planted, both of which allow much more control over the machine when boondocking.
-The new track combined with the one tooth smaller top gear provided outstanding hook up and power output from stop especially compared to the old set up.
 To top it off, I was extremely happy with the new sporty appearance of the sled with the one up seat, low windshield and so on.
 The exposed section of the tunnel out back even allowed me to strap on an extra fuel can for longer rides.
-At the end of the project I met and exceeded my goals of creating a sled that feels completely new while staying within a reasonable budget.
+At the end of the project I met and exceeded my goals of creating a sled that feels looks completely new while staying within a reasonable budget.

 Fall 2008 Update:

-Fall arrived in fine style and a few repairs and more improvements were made to project Renegade.
-Over the summer I noticed a small oil leak of clean injection oil coming out of the engine near the water pump.
+Fall arrived in fine style and a few repairs and more improvements were made to Project Renegade.
+Over the summer I noticed a small leak of clean injection oil coming out of the engine near the water pump.
 After some research online I learned that this is a weep hole designed to tell of an internal oil seal failure on the rotary valve shaft.

-The first step was to remove the water pump, metal backing plate, coolant seal, then the oil seal, installation was reverse of the same steps.
 I used bombardier parts so I knew they would fit correctly.
-It would be easier to do this with the exhaust y-pipe removed, but the bolts on mine were very corroded so I worked around it instead of creating another problem to fix!
+It would be easier to do this with the exhaust y-pipe removed, but the bolts on mine were very corroded so I worked around it instead of potentially creating another problem to fix!

 This year I installed as set of used Pilot 5.7 Skis with dual carbides, the same skis used on new Bombardier sleds.